A Better Query Language: BQL Language Specification

 on abc.id = def.abcId

-select abc.<$keys>, def.<$keys>
+select abc.<$keys>, def.<$keys>compile into

 SELECT